Watch this video about Insurance Company Warnings, by Phoenix injury lawyer David Cantor.

 It is important to note that serious injury cases are unique from other injury case types.
 While “three to five times the amount of medical bills” is typically a reasonable amount for most injury cases, it is far from sufficient for serious injury cases.
 For example, some serious injuries can result in comas.
 Comatose patients not only rack up medical bills while comatose, but are sure to sustain financial damages in the future in direct proportion to how long they are in a coma.
 It is important that these future damages are accounted for.
-If contacted by an insurance adjuster or any other professional who recommends you take “three times the medical bills” for your serious injury case, call Cantor Crane immediately.
+If contacted by an insurance adjuster or any other professional who recommends you take “three times the medical bills” for your serious injury case, call Cantor Injury Lawyers immediately.

 Pain and Suffering